BayLibre/POWERCI/docs/setup/notes.md

 ## preliminary packages installation ##

-` sudo apt-get install vim gitk git-gui pandoc lynx terminator`
+` sudo apt-get install vim gitk git-gui pandoc lynx terminator conmux`

 some required packages like ser2net and tftp-hpa are part of the lava macro package.